ARMmbed/mbed-client-example-6lowpan/README.md

 	* For **Static Setup** with the **6LoWPAN ND** boostrap, use `gateway6LoWPANStatic.bin`
 	* For **Static Setup** with the **Thread** bootstrap, use `gatewayThreadStatic.bin`

-4. If and only if you have access to a global IPv6 network and a remote mDS instance running somewhere behind an IPv6 network, you can also try Dynamic setup.
+4. If and only if you have access to a global IPv6 network, you can also try Dynamic setup.
 Otherwise skip it and carry on with Static setup.
 	* For **Dynamic Setup** with the **6LoWPAN ND** boostrap, use `gateway6LoWPANDynamic.bin`
 	* For **Dynamic Setup** with the **Thread** bootstrap, use `gatewayThreadDynamic.bin`